Knowing what type of car seat your child needs, and when, can be tricky, even though it’s hugely important for their safety.

 So, groups including Rospa and Which? advise using a high-back booster seat.

 Many parents are unaware of the risks of backless booster seats.
-According to a survey published in August by Which?, nearly a fifth (18%) of parents believe backless and high-backed boosters provide an equal level of protection in a collision, while 27% don’t know either way.
+According to a survey published in February 2021 by Which?, more than a third of parents (37%) think backless booster seats offer the same crash protection as high-backed booster seats.

 Family Car Insurance